How Stem Cells Can be Used to Address the Symptoms of Disease?

 When Stem Cells were First Discovered

 The scientific community first developed methods for harvesting stem cells in 1981.
-Since then, an FDA guidelines-compliant stem cell therapy using “adult” stem cells that can be extracted from the patient’s own fat stores has expanded stem cell treatment dramatically.
+Since then, an FDA guidelines-compliant stem cell therapy using “adult” stem cells that can be extracted from the patient’s own fat stores has expanded stem cell therapy dramatically.

 Where the Stem Cells Come From